 Impulsion is a small factory based in Delhi.
-Factory owner and manager Irfan has been working in the garment industry for 30 years - after years honing his skills and knowledge working long hours in various garment factories, he set up Impulsion 10 years ago and has gone from strength to strength.
+Factory owner and manager Irfan has been working in the garment industry for 30 years - after years honing his skills and knowledge working in various garment factories, he set up Impulsion 10 years ago and has gone from strength to strength.

 Many of Irfan’s employees joined him from previous roles, and they have a great working relationship based on trust, respect and loyalty.
 Impulsion employees are placed on a pension scheme after 6 months of service and everyone enjoys at least 24 days paid holiday annually.
 Lunch is provided and if overtime is requested, dinner and transport home is always included.
 As a Muslim Irfan also pays Zakat, an annual payment calculated by income which is made by Muslims to support those most in need.
 It is one of the Five Pillars of Islam and is a key part of the Islamic faith.

 Impulsion is Sedex certified, providing complete transparency on labour standards, health and safety, the environment and business ethics.

 Impulsion specialises in printing and sourcing traditional handloom and textured cotton woven fabrics.

 "Nomads has helped me to survive in recent years.
 Their system is good, and I never have any problems getting paid.
 Nomads is my safest, most honest buyer, who I love to work for - I am very comfortable with Vicky.
 I can discuss the price and quality very easily.
 I like to do the difficult things with challenging fabrics and construction that other factories cannot do!" - Irfan